 - If the burner has not lit within 15 seconds turn the control knob back to the 0 position and release it.
-Wait at least 1 minute and repeat the steps above to turn on the appliance. - Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed. - It is normal for the flames on this burner to develop yellow tips as the grill heats up.
+Wait at least 1 minute and repeat the steps above to turn on the appliance. - Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed.
+A 12V cooling fan operates automatically above the grill cavity. - It is normal for the flames on this burner to develop yellow tips as the grill heats up.